divigrupa/FooBarQixExtended/Instructions.md

   - `docker-compose run --rm php ./vendor/bin/phpunit tests/FooBarQixTest.php`
   - to run the tests only for *FooBarQix* service;
   - `docker-compose run --rm php ./vendor/bin/phpunit tests/FooBarQixTest.php`
-    to run the tests only for *InfQixFoo* service.
+    to run the tests only for *InfQixFoo* service;
+  - `docker-compose run --rm php ./vendor/bin/phpunit tests --coverage-filter service --coverage-text` to run all the tests with a short code coverage report.